PennockTech/smtpdane/README.md

 # Turn missing OCSP stapling information into an error
 smtpdane -expect-ocsp -mx example.org

+# Establish a SOCKS5 proxy connection in one terminal
+ssh -D 5678 external.host.example.net
+# Then use that proxy for the TCP connections
+smtpdane -proxy-tcp socks5://localhost:5678 -mx example.org
 ```

 Note that the `-aka` names are added to the list of "acceptable" names; you'll